Overexploitation: Vertebrates

 Overexploitation threatens one-third of endangered vertebrates, as well as other groups.
 Excluding edible fish, the illegal trade in wildlife is valued at $10 billion per year.
 Industries responsible for this include the trade in bushmeat, the trade in Chinese medicine, and the fur trade.
-The Convention for International Trade in Endangered Species of Wild Fauna and Flora, or CITES was set up in order to control and regulate the trade in endangered animals.
+The Convention for International Trade in Endangered Species of Wild Fauna and Flora, or CITES, was set up in order to control and regulate the trade in endangered animals.
 It currently protects, to a varying degree, some 33,000 species of animals and plants.
-It is estimated that a quarter of the endangered vertebrates in the United States of America and half of the endangered mammals is attributed to overexploitation.
+It is estimated that a quarter of the endangered vertebrates in the United States of America and half of the endangered mammals are attributed to overexploitation.

 Birds

 Overall, 50 bird species that have become extinct since 1500 (approximately 40% of the total) have been subject to overexploitation, including: